FREQUENTLY ASKED QUESTIONS

 https://accordionsaustralia.com/

-I have a very old vintage accordion.
+I have a very old antique accordion.
 Is it possible to have it restored so I can play it frequently and perform?

-It is possible to restore very old accordions.
-Even accordions over 100 years old can be restored to a playable condition; however, there should be an awareness that accordions over 50 years old have aged components and very often significant wear and tear.
+It is possible to restore very old antique accordions.
+Even accordions over 100 years old can be restored to a playable condition; however, there should be an awareness that accordions over 75 years old have very old components and very often significant wear and tear.
 This should be taken into consideration when purchasing an accordion with the plan to restore it for frequent use.
-There will most likely be a need for ongoing repairs.
+For such accordions there will most likely be a need for ongoing repairs.

 I have an accordion I would like to sell (or buy).
 Can you complete an assessment and evaluation?